kuuhaku-u/sudoku/README.md

 ------------------------------------------------------

 future palns:
-# To improve GUI
+->To improve GUI
-# Add more options like an option to choose size of grid
+-> Add more options like an option to choose size of grid